 COP23 – Heartland of coal and renewables hosts climate summit

-Not far from Germany's largest brown coal mine, the United Nations’ 23rd COP climate summit will take place in Bonn.
-While implementing the Paris Agreement will take centre stage under the presidency of Fiji, the host country Germany must be ready for uncomfortable questions about its climate and coal-burning record, but will also showcase its renewable energy success stories.
+Not far from Germany's largest brown coal mine, the United Nations’ 23rd COP climate summit 2017 took place in Bonn.
+While implementing the Paris Agreement took centre stage under the presidency of Fiji, the host country Germany was faced with uncomfortable questions about its climate and coal-burning record, but also showcased its renewable energy success stories.
 Read the article here.

 Find research tips on Germany's industrial history and coal use as well as examples where to see the energy transition near Bonn at work in this factsheet.